Aggregated CV search - Tips and Tricks

 A common reason some sites may provide slightly different results when running searches directly is that there are over 1000 boards in the UK alone - some search using boolean rules, others not.
 Some may require '+word +word', or include any phrase with gaps as a complete phrase as a whole, or take individual words.

-How our Aggregated Search service works is to 'unify' that query to be the most suitable across the boards that it's searching.
+Our Aggregated Search service unifies that query, to create the most suitable version for all the boards it's searching.

 So there may well be a slight variation on results in comparison to searching directly on the job board, but this is balanced by the ease and convenience of searching all your boards with one query, run from one system.
 This is a small percentage trade-off allowing you to perform multiple, technically accurate searches in a fraction of the time that it would take to search multiple boards manually.

 Idibu simply drops the criteria you enter into the corresponding fields on each job CV database.
 So, if you experience any issues in this sense, try modifying the Boolean terms and run another search

 Use the unique job board 'options' to run a more accurate search